jadupl2/sadmin/README.md

 ### **Templates Scripts (Shell and Python)**

 * Make a copy of the template script, modify it to your need and enjoy :
+  * All your scripts will have a log.
-  * All your script log (*.log) will :
+    * All your logs will have a standardize name (${HOST}_${SCRIPT}.log)
-    * Have the same format.
+    * All logs, will have the same format (Header,Footer, Date/Time Stamp,...).
-    * Be recorded in the same location ($SADMIN/log).
+    * They will be recorded in the same location ($SADMIN/log).
     * View-able from a Web Interface.
-    * Look at them from the command line.
+    * View-able from the command line.
-    * You control if you want to append or create a new log at each execution.
+    * Control if you want to append or create a new log at each execution.
     * You decide the maximum of lines you want to keep in the log.
-  * Execution history will be recorded (*.rch file) :
+  * Execution Date/Time, Elapse time and result will be recorded (*.rch file) :
     * Script execution date and time (Start and Ending) will be recorded.
     * Execution elapse time is calculated and included in the history file (*.rch).
     * Script ending status is also recorded (Success, Failed).